React-Automation-Studio/React-Automation-Studio/README.md

 For example in the default user access group, the rules disables write access and enable read access for all usernames and process variables:

-The table display in the user interface allows one ot edit the evivalent object in the database.
+The table display in the user interface allows one ot edit the equivalent object in the database.
 ```json
 "DEFAULT":
     {